cincanproject/cincan-command/README.md

 ## Supported platforms

 The `cincan` tool should run on fairly modern Linux distributions.
-Entry level support for macOS is available - tested to work with macOS Catalina
+Entry level support for macOS is available - tested to work with macOS Catalina.

 On Windows `cincan` **does not work**, unfortunately.